ergo-notch/slab-quiz/README.md

 With the project available on IDE.
 Follow this steps for the compilation an run on device.

+# Clean the project with Flutter clean

 ![Clean the project with Flutter clean](flutter_clean.png)

+# Detect the available devices with flutter doctor

 ![Detect the available devices with flutter doctor](flutter_doctor.png)

+# Run the project on available and connected devices

 ![Run the project on available and connected devices](flutter_run.png)